syskey-shell/VulcanScan/README.md

 ## About Me
 I created this project to showcase my Python and cyber security skills as I start my journey in the field.
-My goal is to build more security tools, learn about web hacking, and eventually pursue certifications like OSCP.
-I hope this project helps other beginners and demonstrates my passion for learning and ethical hacking.. <3 :).
+My goal is to build more security tools.
+I hope this project helps other beginners.. <3 :).

 # Basic Python Port Scanner